wannier-utils-dev/symWannier/README.md

 K_POINTS {automatic}
 8 8 8 0 0 0
 ```
 Prepare prefix.win and generate prefix.nnkp.
-Uniform k points in prefix.win should be consistent with NSCF calc (-0.5 <= kx, ky, kz < 0.5).
+Uniform k points in prefix.win have to be consistent with NSCF calc (-0.5 <= kx, ky, kz < 0.5).
 ```
 wannier90.x -pp prefix
 ```